 Personal Allowances Worksheet • Keep for your records.
 Allowances approximate tax deductions that may reduce your tax liability.
-The number of allowances is determined by many factors i but not limited to filing status, how many jobs you have, tax credits, and how many children or dependents that you claim on your ta • Allowances claimed on the Form W-4N are used by your employer to determine the Nebraska state income tax withheld from you to meet your Nebraska state income tax obligation. ur wages Enter "1" for yourself if no one else can claim you as a dependent С Enter "1" for your spouse .
+The number of allowances is determined by many factors including, but not limited to, filing status, how many jobs you have, tax credits, and how many children or dependents that you claim on your tax return.
+Allowances claimed on the Form W-4N are used by your employer to determine the Nebraska state income tax withheld from your wages to meet your Nebraska state income tax obligation.
+4 a Enter "1" for yourself if no one else can claim you as a dependent b Enter "1" if: You are single and have only one job; or You are married, have only one job, and your spouse does not work; or Your wages from a second job or your spouse's wages (or the total of both for the year) are \$1,500 or less4b С Enter "1" for your spouse .
 But, you may choose to enter "-0-" if you are married and have either a working spouse or more than one job.
-(Entering "-0-" may help you avoid having too little tax withheld.)
-4c d Enter number of Nebraska personal exemptions (other than your spouse or yourself) you will claim on your Nebraska tax return.
-This is the number of children and dependents you will list on your Nebraska return that qualify for either the child or dependent tax credit on the federal return е Enter "1" if you will file as head of household on your tax return f Enter "1" if you have at least \$2,000 of child or dependent care expenses for which you plan to claim a credit g Enter total of lines a though f here and on line 1 above.
-(Note: This may be different from the number of exemptions you claim on your Nebraska tax return) g
+(Entering "-0-" may help you avoid having too little tax withheld) 4c d Enter number of Nebraska personal exemptions (other than your spouse or yourself) you will claim on your Nebraska tax return.
+This is the number of children and dependents you will list on your Nebraska return that qualify for either the child or dependent tax credit on the federal return 6 Enter "1" if you will file as head of household on your tax return f Enter "1" if you have at least \$2,000 of child or dependent care expenses for which you plan to claim ' a credit g Enter total of lines a through f here and on line 1 above.
+(Note: This may be different from the number of exemptions you claim on your Nebraska tax return)